Skip to main content

 Yazmin Ortega

-Yazmin Ortega (she/her) is a Mexican American, first-year Cognitive Science with a Neuroscience Specialization major in Sixth College.
+Yazmin Ortega (she/her) is a Mexican American, second-year Cognitive Science with a Neuroscience Specialization major in Sixth College.
 Yazmin was born in Riverside, CA, and dedicates her studies towards learning about neuroscience to eventually obtain a medical degree, with a specialty in Neurology.
 Yazmin's passion for neuroscience stems from the inspiration she is given from her family members with disabilities, who embody her goal to help others.
 Similarly, she finds strength in her family who have sacrificed much to be able to give her the opportunity to pursue an education, as she wishes to give representation back to her community by raising the percentage of Latinas in the medical field.
 Her specific goal is to help aid communities with inadequate access to reliable healthcare in her career.
 In college, she hopes to take advantage of the opportunities to not only get involved in medical-related activities like research and internships but in clubs and events as well, while making long-lasting memories.

 • Emily Pan